 In the Fivetran dashboard: Connectors → Add connector → Connector SDK, upload connector.py and set api_key in the configuration.

-If you're on the Enterprise plan, mount the eolas Snowflake share and reference the tables directly in your dbt models — no ingestion needed.
+On Enterprise, mount the Snowflake share and reference eolas tables directly in dbt models — no ingestion needed.

 tables: